lupyuen/lupyuen.github.io/src/usb2.md

 [(Source)](https://youtu.be/WdiXaMK8cNw)

-TODO

-_Now that NuttX can run Touchscreen Apps on PinePhone...
-What next?_

-Maybe we can turn NuttX on PinePhone into a __Feature Phone__?
+Excellent idea!
+We can turn NuttX on PinePhone into a __Feature Phone__...

 Just __Voice Calls and SMS__, using PinePhone's LTE Modem.